How I Built This with Guy Raz-logo

 Ask host to enable sharing for playback control

-Kickstarter co-founder Perry Chen joins Guy on the Advice Line, where they answer questions from three early-stage founders about what they really want from investment deals and acquisitions.
-Today we meet Jesse in Dallas, who's debating whether or not he should sell part or all of his cold plunge tub business.
-Then Catharine in Oregon, who's trying to figure out how to move on from the daily grind of her hot sauce brand.
-And Joe in Chicago, who has an ambitious vision for his chicken sandwich chain.
-Thank you to the founders of Modtub, HYCH, and Fry the Coop for being a part of our show.
-If you’d like to be featured on a future Advice Line episode, leave us a one-minute message that tells us about your business and a specific question you’d like answered.
+Today’s callers: Yadi from New York thinks through an expansion strategy for her college campus-based empanada business.
+Then, Zachary from New York looks for ways to break into big retailers with his fresh-made frozen pies.
+And Josh from Indiana wonders how to go all-in on his small mouth bass lifestyle brand without overhauling his family’s lifestyle.
+Plus, Pete and Rashid reflect on the ‘protein-ification’ of our food, and how a scare last year reaffirmed the importance of doing right by the customer — no matter the cost.
+Thank you to the founders of Yadi’s Artisanal Empanadas, Noble Pies, and Achigan for being a part of our show.
+If you’d like to be featured on a future Advice Line episode—where Guy and former show guests take questions from early-stage founders—leave us a one-minute message that tells us about your business and a specific question you’d like answered.
 Send a voice memo to hibt@id.wondery.com or call 1-800-433-1298.
-And be sure to listen to Kickstarter’s founding story as told by Perry on the show in 2017.
-This episode was produced by Alex Cheng with music by Ramtin Arablouei.
-It was edited by Andrea Bruce.
-Our audio engineer was Neal Rauch.
-You can follow HIBT on X & Instagram and sign up for Guy's free newsletter at guyraz.com or on Substack.
+And be sure to listen to Chomps founding story as told by Pete and Rashid on the show in 2023.
+This episode was produced by Kerry Thompson with music by Ramtin Arablouei.
+It was edited by John Isabella.
+Our audio engineer was Jimmy Keeley.
+You can follow HIBT on X & Instagram and sign up for Guy's free newsletter at guyraz.com and on Substack.
 See Privacy Policy at https://art19.com/privacy and California Privacy Notice at https://art19.com/privacy#do-not-sell-my-info.

 Ask host to enable sharing for playback control